RocketMod/Rocket.Documentation/content/user-guide/plugins/installation.md

 ```

 ### Uninstall
-Works the same as Instal except this time it will remove the plugin
+Works the same as install except this time it will remove the plugin

 ```
 rocket uninstall <plugin-name>